 Place made: Basement Laboratory of the Ri

-Materials: Glass, wood, copper, iron, wax, mercury
+Materials: Iron, wood, copper, fabric

 Where can I view this?

 This object is currently on display in Faraday's original magnetic laboratory on the lower ground floor of the Royal Institution.